drone-python/drone-python/README.rst

 drone-python
 ============

-This package contains a Python Drone API client, as well as utilities for use in creating Drone plugins.
+This package contains a Python Drone_ HTTP API client, as well as utilities for use in creating Drone plugins.

 Current Status